andrew/ultimate-awesome/README.md

 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - 😎 A curated list of software and resources for exploring and visualizing (browsing) expression data 😎.
-- [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
+- [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-vibecoding](https://github.com/roboco-io/awesome-vibecoding) - A curated list of resources, tutorials, best practices, and examples for Vibe Coding, the emerging paradigm of intuitive, AI-driven software development.
 Explore how vibe-driven collaboration between humans and AI is reshaping the future of programming.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-lastfm](https://github.com/jnguyen1098/awesome-lastfm) - A curated list of Last.fm tools and resources.
-- [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [Qc_book_list](https://github.com/poig/Qc_book_list) - Quantum computing book list - A book list for those who want to self-study quantum computing.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.